-Bathroom Design.
-Each one of these 10+ bathrooms is a different story and is located in a different City or area of the San Francisco Bay, in Belvedere-Tiburon, Buena Vista Park SF, Hillsborough, Lafayette, Menlo Park, Pacific Heights, Presidio Heights San Francisco and San Rafael.
+Each one of these 10+ bathroom design examples is a different story and is furthermore located in a different City or area of the San Francisco Bay, in Belvedere-Tiburon, Buena Vista Park SF, Hillsborough, Lafayette, Menlo Park, Pacific Heights, Presidio Heights, San Francisco and San Rafael.

-We briefly describe each bathroom design and tell some stories of how they came to be and highlight special details.
+We briefly describe each bathroom design and above all tell some stories of how they came to be and highlight noteworthy or special details.
 We hope the images speak further.

 A year later the Marin Designers Showcase asked us again, this time the home owners asked us to do the Master Bathroom as a permanent room.